British Council in Algeria: History

-Organization

-The British Council in Algeria is a charity registered in England and Wales and Scotland and is governed by Royal Charter.
-It is also a public corporation and an executive nondepartmental public body (NDPB), sponsored by the Foreign and Commonwealth Office.
-Its headquarters are located in Hydra, Algiers.

 Activity

 Much of what the British Council does in Algeria has an international dimension involving countries in North Africa and the Middle East such as Connecting Classrooms, Skills for Employability and Active Citizens.
 It works with Algerian organisations, be they governmental or non-governmental, to develop various programs, especially in the area of English and education.
 It also organises arts and cultural activities with local partners.